ArtiPedia/blog-v3/_posts/2016-04-27-jekyll-speed.md

 {% highlight html %}
 <link rel="dns-prefetch" href="https://webjeda.disqus.com/">
 {% endhighlight %}

+It is a better way to utilize the time before visible content starts to appear.

 These are the methods I would recommend to use to speed up your Jekyll blog.
 Once you implement some of these methods, check if it has improved the page load time.
 Let me know how much in the comment section.